ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 Now, how else does one learn how to "speak Pandoc"?

 You can use a search engine to refine your keywords: you might find threads with questions by people using the same rough vocabulary as yours, with more refined answers.
-For instance, Maëlle was recently looking for an option that she knew existed, to transform things that look like URLs, say `https://ropensci.org` in Markdown, into links in HTML, say `<href="https://ropensci.org">https://ropensci.org</a>`.
+For instance, Maëlle was recently looking for an option that she knew existed, to transform things that look like URLs, say `https://ropensci.org` in Markdown, into links in HTML, say `<a href="https://ropensci.org">https://ropensci.org</a>`.
 She first looked for “raw/naked links”, before (re)discovering they're called bare URIs, with the extension called `autolink_bare_uris`.

 Speaking of extensions!
 What is the basic vocabulary one needs to troubleshoot a Pandoc issue?
 It comes with time but a good starting list would be